Suiteness BlogThe Anatomy of Suites: the difference between hotel rooms and suitesWritten by Divya MulanjurPublished

 Which is the best suite?

 Well the question should be, which is the best suite for me?
 Because it depends on your budget and needs.
 We’ve seen that regular one-bedroom suites are a big hit with families with babies or toddlers who specifically need a door that can be closed between the living area and bedroom.
 But our star-sellers are connecting suites, booked 3.3X more than their non-connecting counterparts and are huge with group travelers of up to 10 guests.

 The advantage of connecting suites

-It’s not too surprising why people love connecting sites, they offer a great balance of value, space, and quality.
+It’s not too surprising why people love connecting suites, they offer a great balance of value, space, and quality.
 For example, the median price per night per person for a connecting suite in a 4 or 5-star Vegas hotel is $80.
 We’ve seen large groups of eight or more snag a two-bedroom luxury hotel suite on the Strip for under $500 – and that’s weekend pricing.
-With suites, in a lot of cases, there is also a difference between actual occupancy of the suite and maximum occupancy.
+With suites, in a lot of cases, there is also a difference between the actual occupancy of the suite and maximum occupancy.
 With connecting suites, for example, we’ve seen that the average suite occupancy is 5.9 guests while the average number of guests is 3.5.
 What this means is that while a suite might be able to sleep only up to 4 guests, because of the limitation of beds, it has the space to accommodate up to 6 or 8 guests for a get-together or party.
 Usually, when this happens, our guests accommodate overflow by booking additional rooms nearby.

 The right time to book a suite

 Suite prices seldom ever come down closer to your travel dates.
-In fact, Suiteness suites are booked an average 54 days in advance.
+In fact, Suiteness suites are booked an average of 54 days in advance.
 Connecting suites are best booked 2-3 months in advance for better pricing and more importantly, better availability.

 Just like anything else that’s travel-related, suite prices are subject to seasonal trends.
 So the usual suspects like summer, holidays, and spring break are peak season when demand is high.
 Depending on the city you’re visiting, steer clear of conference dates and wedding season as well.